Adolf Kajpr: Arrest and communist prison (1950–1959)

 On 14 March 1950 Kajpr was arrested on the instruction of the Minister of Justice and the chairman of the State Office for Religious Matters, Alexej Čepička.
 They wanted to demonstrate through these orders that the Church is a dangerous enemy of the state that must be opposed.
 The process was also to prepare an intervention against all male monastic orders (so-called Operation K).
 Kajpr was chosen for his fame and for his criticism of communist ideology and practices.

 Like the Nazis, the communist also arrested him for his “seditious” articles against the people’s democratic system and for his “subversive” homilies, as well as “espionage” for the Vatican.
-The trial in the case of Machalka and others was held from the 31st of March to the 5th of April, 1950.
+The trial in the case of Machalka and others was held from 31 March to 5 April, 1950.
 Kajpr’s behaviour was courageous, truthful and composed.
 He was found guilty of high treason and sentenced to 12 years’ imprisonment along with other additional sentences.

 After conviction, Kajpr was first imprisoned in Pankrác, later in Mírov and Valdice, and finally in Leopoldov in Slovakia.
 The testimonies from his inmates reveal Kajpr’s deep faith and modest piousness.
 They describe his spiritual sermons intended for the imprisoned priests, his exhortations secretly sent to layman inmates, his exercitations and his assistance in preparing secret novices in the Society of Jesus.
 They tell about his life with the imprisoned Jesuits, about his relationship with prison guards and inmates and of lectures and discussions in the fields of philosophy, liturgy, literature etc.

 Death with the reputation of holiness (1959)

-On the 13th of September, 1959 he suffered a heart attack during his work and was transported to the prison hospital.
-Then on the 17th of September, 1959 he suffered a second heart attack and died.
+On 13 September 1959 he suffered a heart attack during his work and was transported to the prison hospital.
+Then on 17 September 1959 he suffered a second heart attack and died.
 He was 57 years old.
 After consulting with their superiors, the prison administration decided to bury him in the local cemetery in a grave marked only with his number.
-Only later, during Prague Spring – the temporary liberalisation of the political system – were his remains exhumed (on 24 October 1968) and moved to Prague and, on the 25th of October, buried in the tomb of the order in Vyšehrad.
+Only later, during Prague Spring – the temporary liberalisation of the political system – were his remains exhumed (on 24 October 1968) and moved to Prague and, on 25 October, buried in the tomb of the order in Vyšehrad.

 In the following years, the trial was repeatedly re-examined.
 The justice continually changed its decision according to the changing political environment.
-The final decision was made on the 16th of December, 1993 when the court decided that Kajpr was entitled to legal exoneration as he had been imprisoned illegally.
+The final decision was made on 16 December 1993 when the court decided that Kajpr was entitled to legal exoneration as he had been imprisoned illegally.
 He was thus officially declared innocent.

 Kajpr was a member of the Society of Jesus for 31 years and a priest for 24 years.
 During that time, he had been imprisoned for 12.5 years for his faith in Jesus Christ and for his devotion to the Church; he died in prison as a result of his imprisonment.